markjnkim/es_mod/01-html/content/step-3-hero.md

 Of our two remaining options, let's break down the differences in these choices.
 If we choose _relative positioning_, we would need to move the form container from its current position and offset it from the left and top positions until we found the correct spot according to the mock-up.
-We also have the option to use _absolute positioning_ which uses the parent container's border to offset horizontally or vertically.
+We also have the option to use _absolute positioning_ which uses the parent container's margins to offset horizontally or vertically.
 We will choose this option because the position of the form container is in relation to the hero container.
 Absolute positioning may be the easiest to understand because it is simply offsetting from the margin of the parent element.
 Let's start by assuming we would like to offset the form container from the bottom and right margins of the hero section since the form container will reside in the bottom right quadrent of the hero section.
 ```css
 .hero-form {